chrissix666/Jellyfin-VideoOSD-Artwork-Display/README.md

 2. Add the script file:
    `Jellyfin-VideoOSD-Artwork-Display-v1.js`

-3. Reload the Jellyfin web interface
+3. Config to your needs, save & reload the Jellyfin web interface

-No server-side changes are required.

 ---